dan046/100-days-of-code/log.md

 New exercises to practice DOM manipulation, revisiting and refactoring old code.
 Added css for better user experience.
 Will soon start for arrays, loops and objects.
 Restructured Files.

 **Link to work:** https://github.com/dan046/simple-calculator-100days-of-code

+### Day 31: August 27, 2023

+JavaScript Refresher Fundamentals - Exercise Blitz

+1. Exercise Blitz from Basics to Current Lesson

+**Thoughts**
+Redoing the exercises to make sure I understand the concepts and train my brain to implement the correct algorithms based on the given problem.
+One thing I realized, I really am still confused at the concept of converting dollar values to cents.
+I still have a hard time grasping the concept over simply using .toFixed() method to get the accurate and correct values.

+**Link to work:** n/a